JanezSedeljsak/graphenix/README.md

 ## License

-Graphenix is released under the MIT license.
+Graphenix is released under the GNU license.
 See the `LICENSE` file for more details.

 ## Authors
 - [Janez Sedeljšak](https://github.com/JanezSedeljsak)